nnadagouda95/Red-Traffic-Sign-Detection/README.md

 #Red-Sign-Traffic-Detection

-In this project, the Tensorflow Object Detection API has been used to detect and classify the red signs on the German Traffic Sign Dtection Benchmark (GTSDB) dataset.
+In this project, the Tensorflow Object Detection API has been used to detect and classify the red signs on the German Traffic Sign Detection Benchmark (GTSDB) dataset.

 Object Detection API
 https://github.com/tensorflow/models/tree/master/research/object_detection